-I am a retired graphic designer and author with work appearing in various print venues.
+I am a retired graphic designer currently living my dream as an author with work appearing in various print venues.
 I also write for online publications, periodicals, feature articles and the like.
 I live in Nairobi and spend weekends in Kisumu and Homa Bay.

 I was born in Rusinga Island, Lake Victoria in Kenya.
 I grew up in the ‘70s and ‘80s in Kisumu.
 I grew up admiring books.
 My family lived near Kisumu Area Library and my early life was about books.
 I spent many hours in the Library and in bookstores in Kisumu, and I would spend evenings and weekends flipping through book after book, always sure to read the ones that looked the most interesting.
 I was given the nickname "Master Storyteller" by my friends in 1980 because I loved to retell the stories I had read.
 I made up things and told lies.
 Really good ones — some of which my boyhood friends still believe.
 This was the era when television and movies were still a novelty and beyond the reach of many.
 The most convenient form of entertainment was reading novels.